baileybussiere/polish/README.md

 If the first character is `:`, the token ends at the first non-alphanumeric, non-underscore character, and is interpreted as a label definition.
-The compiler will then remember the name of the label (the characters following the `:` and in the token) and the label's position.
+The compiler will then remember the name of the label (the characters of the token not including the initial `:`) and the label's position.
+If a label is redefined, the compiler emits an error.

 If the first character is `@`, the token ends at the first non-alphanumeric, non-underscore character, and is interpreted as a jump to a label.
+If the requested label has not yet been defined, the compiler emits and error.
 The sequence `? @label` is compiled as if `#L[label] lund ? jmp ldrp` were written, where `[label]` is the numeric program pointer value stored by the label; otherwise it is compiled as `#[label] jmp`.